onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 1. ComponentName: `ProbMeaningProfile`

-   * Type: field
+   * Type: field.
    * Minimal interface:

-     * Inputs: a bounded probability discourse context (for example a passage or reasoning trace).
+     * Inputs: a bounded probability discourse context, for example a passage or reasoning trace.
      * Output: a structured profile including tags from `L_int`, context features from `L_ctx`, and operative constraints from `L_con`.
    * Preconditions:

      * The context must contain at least one probability claim and enough information to assign basic tags and context features.
+     * The resulting profile must correspond to a state in `M_reg` for tension to be defined.

 2. ComponentName: `ProbTensionScore`

-   * Type: functional
+   * Type: functional.
    * Minimal interface:

      * Inputs: a `ProbMeaningProfile` instance.
-     * Output: a scalar `tension_value = Tension_prob(m)`.
+     * Output: a scalar `tension_value = Tension_prob(m)` in `[0, 1]`.
    * Preconditions:

      * The profile must correspond to a state in `M_reg` so that all component observables are defined and finite.

 3. ComponentName: `ProbWorldTemplate`

-   * Type: experiment_pattern
+   * Type: experiment_pattern.
    * Minimal interface:

-     * Inputs: a description of a domain-specific probability practice (for example scientific forecasting, risk assessment).
+     * Inputs: a description of a domain-specific probability practice, for example scientific forecasting, risk assessment.
      * Output: a pair of effective scenarios analogous to World T and World F, plus a specification of which invariants and tension measures to monitor.
    * Preconditions:

-     * The domain practice can be sampled to produce finite sets of discourse contexts.
+     * The domain practice can be sampled to produce finite sets of discourse contexts that can be encoded into `M_reg`.

 ### 8.2 Direct reuse targets

 1. Q120 (Value of information and knowledge)

    * Reused component: `ProbMeaningProfile` and `ProbTensionScore`.
-   * Why it transfers: Q120 needs to evaluate how information changes rational probabilities and decisions; these components provide a consistent way to check whether those probability updates are meaningfully interpreted and norm-consistent.
+   * Why it transfers: Q120 needs to evaluate how information changes rational probabilities and decisions.
+These components provide a consistent way to check whether those probability updates are meaningfully interpreted and norm-consistent.
    * What changes: Q120 adds value and utility observables, while keeping the underlying probability tension structure intact.

 2. Q117 (Risk, ruin, and tail events)

    * Reused component: `ProbWorldTemplate`.
-   * Why it transfers: Q117 analyzes scenarios where probability meaning interacts with extreme outcomes; world templates allow systematic exploration of different probability interpretations and their impact on risk assessment.
+   * Why it transfers: Q117 analyzes scenarios where probability meaning interacts with extreme outcomes.
+World templates allow systematic exploration of different probability interpretations and their impact on risk assessment.
    * What changes: emphasis shifts toward high-stakes and tail-heavy contexts in `L_ctx`, and additional risk-specific observables are added.

 3. Q098 (Long-term calibration of AI models under distribution shift)

    * Reused component: `ProbTensionScore`.
-   * Why it transfers: Q098 evaluates whether AI probabilities remain meaningful over time; probability tension scores become part of the calibration and monitoring signals.
+   * Why it transfers: Q098 evaluates whether AI probabilities remain meaningful over time.
+Probability tension scores become part of the calibration and monitoring signals.
    * What changes: `ProbMeaningProfile` is instantiated from AI model outputs rather than human discourse, and additional metrics for temporal drift are included.

-4. Q121 (Causal inference and counterfactual models)
+4. Q121 (AI alignment problem)

    * Reused component: `ProbMeaningProfile`.
-   * Why it transfers: Q121 requires distinguishing probabilities over observational, interventional, and counterfactual events; probability meaning profiles ensure interpretations and constraints are explicit.
+   * Why it transfers: alignment requires that AI systems use probability in ways that are coherent, interpretable, and safe under human norms.
+Probability meaning profiles make explicit how chances, frequencies, and credences are mixed in alignment-relevant reasoning.
-   * What changes: context features are extended to encode intervention and counterfactual structure.
+   * What changes: context features are extended to encode safety-critical status and alignment-specific constraints, while the underlying Q119 structures remain in place.

 ---

 ## 9. TU roadmap and verification levels

-This block explains Q119’s position on the TU verification ladder and next measurable steps.
+This block explains Q119’s position on the TU verification ladder and the next measurable steps.

 ### 9.1 Current levels

 * E_level: E1

   * A coherent effective encoding of probability meaning has been specified with finite libraries, observables, and a combined tension functional.
-  * Basic invariants and singular set restrictions are defined.
+  * Basic invariants, normalization to `[0, 1]`, and singular set restrictions are defined for Q119.
 * N_level: N2

   * The narrative linking formal norms, interpretation tags, contexts, and tension scores is explicit and internally coherent.
   * Counterfactual worlds (World T and World F) are described in terms of observable patterns rather than metaphysical claims.

-### 9.2 Next measurable step toward E2 and E3
+### 9.2 Next measurable steps toward E2 and E3

-To progress from E1 to E2 and beyond, at least the following steps are needed:
+To progress from E1 to E2 and E3 under the TU verification ladder, at least the following steps are needed.

 1. E2 step:

    * Implement a working prototype that:

-     * takes annotated discourse samples,
+     * takes annotated discourse samples from multiple domains,
-     * constructs `ProbMeaningProfile` instances,
+     * constructs `ProbMeaningProfile` instances using an encoding in `E_probMeaning`,
      * computes `Tension_prob(m)` and related invariants,
-     * publishes the resulting tension profiles and calibration plots as open data.
+     * publishes the resulting tension profiles and calibration plots as open data with sufficient metadata for independent audit.

 2. E3 step:

-   * Run the corpus-based audit and human concept probe experiments described in Block 6 with at least two independent encodings in `E_probMeaning`, demonstrating:
+   * Run the corpus-based audit and human concept probe experiments described in Section 6 with at least two independent encodings in `E_probMeaning`, demonstrating:

-     * robustness of key tension patterns,
+     * robustness of key tension patterns under small encoding variations allowed by fairness constraints,
-     * clear falsification of at least one naive or ill-designed encoding family.
+     * clear falsification of at least one naive or ill-designed encoding family for Q119.

-These steps maintain the effective-layer boundary while producing concrete, reproducible artifacts.
+These steps maintain the effective-layer boundary while producing concrete, reproducible artifacts that other groups can test.

 ### 9.3 Long-term role in the TU program